 “Apart from the obvious point of recovering debt, the credit insurance policy protects us from sudden hits to profits.
 Even a failure affecting some of our smaller business units could have the potential to wipe out profits for the whole year,” John points out.

 “Plus, if our insurer reduces a credit limit for a particular client, it’s an early warning to us.
 It flags up issues that we may not otherwise have been aware of,” John continues.
 “This gives us an opportunity to reduce our liability before a situation becomes critical.”

 The realities of credit insurance

 Since taking out credit insurance 10 years ago, Wingate Electrical has found itself in a claim-making position on several occasions.
 Each time, without exception, the situation has arisen as a result of a business failure.

 The claims have varied in size and complexity, but the most recent has been by far the largest, at c£170,000.
 “The claim, which resulted from client insolvency, was quite complicated.
 It covered outstanding balances on a number of contracts, outstanding retentions, balances in dispute and a substantial credit limit that had been removed by the credit insurers a few months earlier,” John explains.

-“We discussed the situation with our broker at S-Tech, who suggested that we compile a schedule of losses and then approach the insurer prior to submitting the claim.
+“We discussed the situation with our broker at Alan Boswell Group, who suggested that we compile a schedule of losses and then approach the insurer prior to submitting the claim.
 All three parties got together, and we were able to put forward our case directly to the insurers so that they understood our position.
 In addition, they were able to explain the requirements they had in order for us all to arrive at a satisfactory conclusion.
 The claim was then submitted with a reasonable degree of certainty as to its success.”